mercmobily/ryver/README.md

 The Markdown processing obviously worked.
 You probably noticed that `_info.yaml` wasn't copied over: that is because _all files and directories starting with an underscore are ignored by the filters_.

 The `markup-markdown` filter will make sure that any file with the extension `.md` will be processed as Markdown.

+The `markup-markdown` filter is provided by the plugin `ryver-markup-markdown`.

 What you learned in this chapter: